The link between ED and heart disease

 • Men on heart disease medication may need ED treatment beyond oral medication

-- Penile implants have helped many couples return to an active, satisfying sex life
+• Penile implants have already helped many couples to have an active, satisfying sex life again.

 Oral medications (Viagra™, Cialis™, Levitra™ and Stendra™) are a common first step to treat erectile dysfunction, but they don’t work for everyone – especially men with heart disease.
 Men taking nitrates for heart disease or those taking alpha blocking agents for blood pressure are generally not good candidates for oral ED medication3.
 In addition, some medications simply do not work for certain men.
 When ED medication is not the answer, there are other options.
 Talk to your family physician/General Practitioner or specialist for the best alternative options for you.

 EXPERIENCE A SATISFYING SEXUAL LIFE

 Finding a satisfying solution to erectile dysfunction can be a life-changing event for many men and their partners.
 In one study of 200 patients and 120 partners, both men and their partners found penile implant to be satisfying.
 92% of patients and 96% of their partners reported sexual activity to be excellent or satisfactory4.
 Talk to your doctor about your treatment options.